YuSugihara/MutMap/README.md

 `-r` : reference fasta

 `-c` : FASTQs of cultivar.
-Please input paired-end reads separated by commas.
+Please input paired-end reads separated by a comma.
 FASTQ files can be gzipped.

 `-b` : FASTQs of mutant bulk.
-Please input paired-end reads separated by commas.
+Please input paired-end reads separated by a comma.
 FASTQ files can be gzipped.

 `-n` : number of individuals in mutant bulk.

 `-o` : name of output directory.
-The specified directory name should not already exist.
+The specified directory should not already exist.

 `-T` : trim your reads by trimmomatic.